abdok10/abdoka10/README.md

 ##  Hi👋,
-A passionate Fullstack Developer with a strong foundation in both frontend and backend technologies.
+I'm a passionate Fullstack Developer with a strong foundation in both frontend and backend technologies.
 A versatile developer specializing in **NextJS, Mern Stack and Laravel** with a passion for continuous learning.
 My expertise lies in integration, improving user interfaces, and enhancing overall user experiences.
 I thrive on solving challenging problems and creating innovative solutions.
 <br /><br />